perfectly patriotic blueberry pizza

-Ever since I was little, July Fourth at home has looked something like this: hazy Pennsylvania skies, a red-shingle farm house, bunting flapping in the breeze and a lazy little beagle lying on the steps of a wraparound porch.
+July Fourth at the Stutzman home looks something like this: hazy Pennsylvania skies, a red-shingle farm house, bunting flapping in the breeze and a lazy little beagle lying on the steps of a wrap-around porch.

-It’s quite Americana when you think about it.
+It’s quite Americana when I think about it.

 Want to know what else is quite Americana?

 Alright, I guess I should give the strawberries a little bit of credit, since they do some of the work… so technically, it’s a berry pizza.